jasontoups-dfinity/react-component-library/memory-bank/techContext.md

-# Technical Context: React Playground
+# Technical Context: React Component Library

-This document provides detailed information about the technologies, tools, and technical setup of the React Playground template.
+This document provides detailed information about the technologies, tools, and technical setup of the React Component Library template.

 ## Technology Stack